nfriess/carrier_infinity/README.md

 ## Home Assistant Control

-Copy the custom_components/carrier_infinity/ directory under homeassistant/ here into the config/custom_components/ directory of your Home Assistant installation.
-Alternatively, download via HACS.
+Copy the custom_components/carrier_infinity/ directory into the config/custom_components/ directory of your Home Assistant installation.

 Add configuration such as the following to tell Home Assistant your desired port and notifcations settings.